 Open Mic: What is the biggest mistake you see struggling writers make?

-Garrett: I wouldn’t call it a mistake but I think a lot of writers who, I’m not going to call them aspiring but writers who aren’t agented yet or who aren’t published yet, I think they think that one big deal is going to solve everything.
+Garrett: I wouldn’t call it a mistake but I think a lot of writers who, I’m not going to call them aspiring but writers who aren’t agented yet or who aren’t published yet, think that one big deal is going to solve everything.
 Publishing is a very hard industry.
 You get your feelings hurt pretty much on a weekly basis in different ways.
 And so I always say that if you feel anxious, that same feeling is going to be there when you get your publishing deal.
 It just sort of transfers.
 So instead of stressing about ‘will I get an agent’ or ‘will I sell my book,’ its ‘will my book be a success or will I sell another?’
 All of that angst and stuff is going to still be there so I think it’s about trying to figure out the best way to handle it.
 When you’re looking for an agent or when you’re about to get your book published is the time to be developing ways to handle it.
 That is going to help you if you want a long term career in publishing.
 So having a support system, having a way to handle the rejection and things like that.

 Open Mic: I like to end with what I hope is a fun question.
 Imagine I have the power to put you together in a room with any one of the following three people.
 Which one would you choose and why?
 Your options are: writer Toni Morrison, the legendary suspense director Alfred Hitchcock or the multi-talented director/producer/writer Ava DuVernay?